 Students continue to develop their reading and writing skills and expand their vocabulary in preparation for advanced level classes.
 Students will read longer and more challenging texts of varying types; writing assignments will be based mainly, but not exclusively, on these readings.
-3:0:3 focus on improving spoken grammar, vocabulary, listening comprehension, pronunciation and fluency.
-Class activities will include in-class discussions, individual and group oral presentations, pronunciation exercises and spoken instruction.
-Students will be exposed to American rhetorical forms, including political debate, music lyrics, academic lectures and sports/entertainment/cultural commentary.
 3:0:3

-EI 210 Intermediate Speaking and Listening for International Students
+Intermediate Speaking and Listening for International Students